|NEWS| The Power of Contemplative Practices in Language Teaching and Learning

-Managed by CSC, this quiet, drop-in space in the South Lawn complex is open to all students, faculty, and staff.
-The room is accessible via swipe with a valid UVA ID, and is available at all times.
-Group reservation requests for this space can be placed via email@example.com.
+This quiet drop-in space in the South Lawn complex is open to all students, faculty, and staff.
+The room is accessible via swipe with a valid UVA ID, and has the same hours as Gibson Hall: (Monday-Thursday: 7:30am-10:30 pm, Friday: 7:30 am-6:00 pm, the building is closed on weekends.)
+Group reservation requests for this space can be placed via firstname.lastname@example.org.

-Managed by the Compassionate Care Initiative (CCI), this room was transformed into a multi-purpose, restorative space in 2015.
+This room was transformed into a multi-purpose, restorative space in 2015.
 It serves as a multi-purpose, restorative space for contemplative courses and workshops.
 It is solely available for academic courses with a contemplative focus and for contemplative workshops, presentations, research and drop-in sessions.
 CCI encourages staff, faculty, and students to visit in between classes, meetings, clinicals, etc., to reflect, re-charge and take care of themselves, when the room is not scheduled.
 Visit CCI's website for the current schedule.
-See further CCI room use details below.

 McLeod 2025 (Maria Tussi Kluge Resilience Room)